fdepasse/the-breaking-bad-project/README.md

 ## <a name="wins-and-challenges"></a>Wins, Challenges & Learnings
 ### Wins
 * Pair programming
-* Working with React and understanding the lyfecycle
+* Working with React and understanding the lifecycle
 * Using an API, dealing with the data returned
 * Building a search function
 * Structuring the code into components and passing properties between them